 In 99% of my cases, my clients do not lose any property they did not want to lose.
 California allows you to exempt large amounts of assets, which means the bankruptcy court cannot take it if you file bankruptcy.

 You can protect generous amounts of cash in the bank, equity in your home, and equity in your vehicles.
 Retirement plans are basically untouchable, along with your home goods and furnishings.

 An experienced attorney can make sure your assets are protected so the creditors get nothing.

-I bought a car and can no longer afford the monthly payments.
 Can bankruptcy allow me to surrender the car without having to pay a deficiency balance to the lender?

 Yes, bankruptcy can allow you to walk away from a car loan you can no longer afford without any further liability to the lender.
 You may have been forced by circumstances to buy a car with a high interest rate/high monthly payment and no longer feel like it’s worth it to keep the vehicle.
 If you surrender the car without filing bankruptcy, your lender will take the car, auction it off at a bargain basement price and hit you with a “deficiency balance” for the remaining loan balance.
 Not a great deal, huh?
 Fortunately bankruptcy allows you to surrender your car back to the lender with no further liability whatsoever.
 So if you’re stuck with an auto loan with a high interest rate/high monthly payment, bankruptcy can allow you to walk away and explore alternatives that better suit your situation.

 I want to keep my car but file bankruptcy on my other debts.
 Can I do that?